How to Use the Sales Target Calculator

 Ready to find out more?

-Please click on the button to access the calculator.
-And please take a few minutes to read through these notes to get the best out of the calculator.
+Please click on the button to download the Excel spreadsheet.
+And take a few moments to read through these notes to get the best out of the spreadsheet.

-The calculator will then calculate the number of deals you must close each year to hit your sales target.
+The spreadsheet will then calculate the number of deals you need to close each year to hit your sales target.

 You will also notice a box to enter the number of working days in a year.
-Take 365 days a year and deduct weekends, national holidays and your holiday allowance, leaving you 220 working days a year.
+Take 365 days a year and deduct weekends, national holidays and your holiday allowance, and it will leave you 220 working days in a year.
 You can adjust this figure to suit your situation.
 As an example, you may only work four days a week.

 Enter the percentage of proposals you send that result in a deal in the first box.
 If you close 1 in 5 opportunities, enter 20 into the first box.
 In the next box, enter the number of face-to-face or online meetings that result in you sending a proposal.

-It is very important at this stage to let you know that your sales process may differ from the one shown.
+It is crucial at this stage to state that your sales process may be different from the one shown.
 What is essential is to note that every sales process has key bases or milestones that form the structure of every sales process.
 Replace the key stages with your own sales process.

 The final stage is the number of phone calls you need to make to schedule an appointment.
 Enter this number into the last yellow box.

 The results section gives you a simple sales plan within your control.
 At the beginning of the week, you now know how many sales phone calls you need to make this week.
-Add prospecting to your sales process if you don’t have enough prospects to call.
+If you don’t have enough prospects to call, you need to add prospecting to your sales process.

 Prospecting and phone calls are activity goals as you decide how many you will make each day, week and month.
-But meetings and proposals are stage goals, as you cannot control how many occur.
-What is essential, though, is the ratios you established in step 2.
+But meetings and proposals are stage goals, as you have no control over how many occur.
+What is essential, though, is the ratios you established on tab 2.
 If you don’t have enough meetings, you’ll need to increase the number of phone calls.

-If that happens, return to the calculator, change the percentage of phone calls to meetings, and reset the numbers.
-You should list the number of calls you must make each day and then tick them off as you make the phone calls.
+If that happens, return to the spreadsheet, change the percentage of phone calls to meetings, and reset the numbers.
+I suggest that you list the number of calls you have to make each day and then tick them off as you make the phone calls.

 Now let’s have some fun.